 Cytokine Release Syndrome

-• CRS of any grade occurred in 67.7% of patients (n=21).
-One patient reported a Grade 3 CRS event (with associated Grade 3 hypotension) that occurred during TECVAYLI step-up dose 2.
+• CRS of any grade was reported in 67.7% of patients (n=21).
+One patient reported a grade 3 CRS event (with associated grade 3 hypotension) that occurred during TECVAYLI step-up dose 2.

 • One patient had a subsequent CRS event during cycle 2.
 All other CRS events occurred during TECVAYLI step-up dosing or cycle 1.